 Turn your iPhone, iPad, or iPod touch into a temporary webcam and easily capture any event.
-Share your photos automatically to Twitter, Dropbox or other supported platforms.
+Share your photos automatically to AeroPixTV, Dropbox, Twitter or other supported platforms.

-- Define a daily time window when photos are be taken.
+- Define a daily time window when photos are to be taken.

 - Set the time interval between photos from 1 minute up to 12 hours.